The Attendance Office phone: 727-774-9203

 - Religious institutes, conferences, or workshops, provided that the principal or designee approves the absence in advance.

-- Absences for trips or other parental requests that are determined to be educationally relevant for the student as determined by the principal or designee.
+- Absences for trips or other parental requests.
 Requests must be approved at least one (1) week in advance.
-The principal or designee’s decision in this matter is final.

 - In-school or out-of-school suspension.